secretGeek/til/linux/supervisor.md

     /etc/supervisor/conf.d/ directory

-To create a new service for supervisor to supervise, add a file, e.g. `helloworld.conf` in the directory mentioned above, wit content such as
+To create a new service for supervisor to supervise, add a file, e.g. `helloworld.conf` in the directory mentioned above, with content such as

     $ cat helloworld.conf
     [program:helloworld]